 Please note that we do not advertise deadlines for applications.
-As a guide, we begin recruiting paid and placement positions from February onwards, and volunteer positions from late March.
-We will shortlist roles in order of start date so if you are applying for a longer term position please submit your application as early as possible.
-You should receive a confirmation email acknowledging receipt of your application, thereafter – due to the volume of applicants – we will only contact you if you are shortlisted for interview.
-We interview for all roles, including placement and volunteer positions.
-If you haven't heard from us 3 weeks before the advertised start of the role you're applying for, please assume that your application has been unsuccessful at this time.
+As a guide, we begin shortlisting paid and placement positions from February onwards, and volunteer positions from late March.
+We will shortlist roles in order of start date so if you are considering applying for a longer term position, please submit your application as early as possible.

 Please note that you will require proof of right to work in the UK for all positions.
-This applies to individuals in paid, volunteer and placement roles.
+This applies to individuals in paid, placement and volunteer roles.

 EIFF Recruitment Policy – Temporary Paid Staff, Volunteers, Placements

 Born alongside Edinburgh's International Festival in 1947, the Edinburgh International Film Festival is the world’s longest continually running film festival.
 EIFF provides a showcase for outstanding new films; a meeting place for those who are interested in making, distributing, exhibiting, watching, and discussing films; educational opportunities for those who wish to deepen their involvement with cinema; a foundation for an informed and sophisticated appreciation of cinema among a non-specialist public; and a platform for collaboration among local, UK, and international film communities.

 EIFF doesn't happen by magic.
 We rely on the energy, enthusiasm and commitment of approximately 70 temporary paid roles, 16 placements and 130 volunteer positions each year.

 People applying for these roles will ideally have existing demonstrable work experience that is directly relevant to each individual role.

 All staff responsible for any of the following functions are paid: